Everettss/puppeteer-har/README.md

 Defaults to `['text/html', 'application/json']`.
 When responses should be saved you can specify which response types to include through this array.

-### Returns

-`captureHar` returns a method that will stop capturing traffic and return a HAR file when called.